National Route 7 (Argentina): Tourism

 Puente del Inca over Las Cuevas River.

 National Route 7 passes through several places of interest to tourists.

 In Luján you can visit the Basilica of Our Lady of Luján, built between 1887 and 1935.
 This is one of the most important in the country.
 It is the focus of annual pilgrimages along the old section of the road (now Provincial Route 7) from the barrio Liniers.
 The city also has a municipal spa on the river of the same name, the museum of transport and Enrique Udaondo Museum Complex, along with several other museums.

 Junín is the main tourist centre in the lake district of Buenos Aires.
 The biggest attraction is the Lake Gómez natural park, which is ideal for water sports, relaxation and fishing.
 The Chiquita Sea, El Carpincho Lake and Lake Gómez all lie within 10 km of the city.
 Junín is also the home of numerous cultural and sporting events, such as the Pejerrey Provincial Festival, the Fiambre Casero Regional Festival and the Spring Festival.

-Rufina holds the National Livestock Festival in the second half of October.
+Rufino holds the National Livestock Festival in the second half of October.
 The best examples of animals from the region are exhibited there.

 Villa Mercedes has the Santiago Betbeder Museum, with an exhibition containing old carriages, a grocery store and a chapel.

 In the outskirts of San Luis there is a mountain circuit, with the La Florida and Cruz de Piedra reservoirs and a waterfall at Potrero de los Funes.

 You can visit vineyards around Mendoza, with visitor guides and several wineries.

 In the city of Mendoza itself, there are various museums, the foundation area (the old city centre before the 1861 Mendoza earthquake) and the General San Martín Park.
 The park has a lake, a zoo and the estate of the City University.
 It also contains Cerro de la Gloria which can be accessed by vehicles and has a statue of General San Martín.
 The whole city can be viewed from the top of this mountain.

 There is a ski resort at Los Penitentes in the high mountain zones.
 There is a natural bridge over Las Cuevas River at Puente del Inca.
 The bridge was uncrossable in 2006 because of the risk of collapse.
 There is also the Andinista Cemetery, the entrance to Aconcagua Provincial Park, several viewpoints, and a zigzag road leading to the Chilean border where the Cristo Redentor statue stands.